sulabh915/Cheatsheet_database_and_scripts/Bug_Bounty_recon_notes/S3 buckets enumeration.md

 https://target.com/%c0
 ```

+- Check wapplayzer extension
-*check the source code for s3 bucket using s3 keyword*
+- Check the source code of application search for s3 in source code.
+- Right-click on any image of the target application and open image in new tab.
+If the image URL looks like this: http://xyz.s3.amazonaws.com/images/b1.gif

 some google dorking :
 ```bash